jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection -> Hosted Connect -> Hosted Private Virtual Interface”.
+2. Click the navigation bar on the left side, select "Direct Connection -> Hosted Connect -> Hosted Private Virtual Interface".

-3. Enter the list or details of Hosted Private Virtual Interface, and click “Delete” to delete the Hosted Private Virtual Interface.
+3. Enter the list or details of Hosted Private Virtual Interface, and click "Delete" to delete the Hosted Private Virtual Interface.